MGDCF: Distance Learning via Markov Graph Diffusion for Neural Collaborative Filtering: Method

-\subsection{Distance Learning with Markov Graph Diffusion Networks}
+\subsubsection{Distance Learning with Markov Graph Diffusion Networks}

-In this section, we first introduce Markov Graph Diffusion Networks (MGDN) and then show how it is related to distance learning.
+In this section, we first introduce Markov Graph Diffusion Networks (MGDNs) and then show how it is related to distance learning.

-Our approach is motivated by the fact that GNNs such as APPNP and LightGCN (S$^2$GC) show superior performance on the CF task.
+\textbf{Graph Diffusion Networks (GDNs).} Our approach is motivated by the fact that GNNs such as APPNP and LightGCN (S$^2$GC) show superior performance on the CF task.
 Different from JKNet and DropEdge, which adopt a traditional deep GNN architecture that stacks multiple GCN layers to exploit high-order neighbor information, APPNP and LightGCN are Graph Diffusion Networks (GDNs), which directly handle neighbors within K hops ($K > 1$) with one GNN layer.
 Formally, a K-layer GDN can be defined by:

 where $N$ is the number of vertices, and $\hat{A} \in \mathbb{R}^{N \times N}$ is an affinity matrix of entries $\hat{A}_{ij}$ denoting the propagation weight from the $j_{th}$ vertex to the $i_{th}$ vertex.
 Note that on heterogeneous graphs, the affinity matrix $\hat{A}$ defines the relevance between users and items, while on homogeneous graphs, the affinity matrix $\hat{A}$ defines the relevance between users or the relevance between items.
-Many GDNs adopt GCN's normalization strategy and compute $\hat{A}$ follows:
+Many GDNs adopt GCN's normalization strategy and compute $\hat{A}$ as follows:

-where $\tilde{A} = A + I$ and $\tilde{D}_{ii} = \sum_{j=0}^{j<N} \tilde{A}_{ij}$ is the degree matrix of $\tilde{A}$.
+where $\tilde{A} = A + I$ and $\tilde{D}_{ii} = \sum_{j=0}^{N} \tilde{A}_{ij}$ is the degree matrix of $\tilde{A}$.

-In addition, we observe that APPNP and LightGCN can be considered as a Markov Process related to distance learning of vertices, which is highly related to the CF task.
-Inspired by this, we design Markov Graph Diffusion Networks (MGDN) for distance learning by adding constraint on the coefficients $\{\theta_{k}\}$ of Equation~\ref{eq:gcn_coefs} as follows:
+\textbf{Markov Graph Diffusion Networks (MGDNs).} We observe that APPNP and LightGCN can be considered as a Markov Process related to distance learning of vertices, which is highly related to the CF task.
+Inspired by this, we design Markov Graph Diffusion Networks (MGDNs) for distance learning by adding a constraint on the coefficients $\{\theta_{k}\}$ of Equation~\ref{eq:gcn_coefs} as follows: